What is Micro-Segmentation?

 Why we need micro-segmentation

-Consider this common example: A submarine uses compartments to remain seaworthy in the face of a breach of one compartment.
-The breach is contained to that single compartment, and the submarine does not sink – thanks to the compartmentalization (or segmentation) of the vessel.
+Consider this common example: A submarine uses a compartmentalized structure to remain seaworthy in the face of a breach.
+If there is a breach, it will remain contained to the single compartment where it occurred.
+Simply put, the submarine does not sink thanks to the compartmentalization (or segmentation) of the vessel.

 In the context of your IT environments, micro-segmentation prevents attackers or threats from spreading or moving laterally in data centers, clouds, or campus networks.
 A threat will be contained by the micro-segmentation policy that has been put in place, so attackers cannot move to other parts of an environment.
 Small security incidents are contained.
 This better protects organizations from breaches.